Getting Super Visa insurance for medical coverage is a mandatory step on the way to spending long periods in Canada with loved ones.

 What are the minimum required levels of coverage for Super Visa insurance?

 You must purchase Super Visa insurance from a Canadian insurance company.
-It should cover health care, repatriation, and hospitalization.
+It should cover health care, repatriation, and hospitalisation.
 It must have a minimum coverage level of CAD $100,000 and be valid for each time the parent or grandparent enters Canada.
 Upon entry, the parent or grandparent must be able to present proof of their Canadian Super Visa insurance to an officer at the port of entry.

 How much does Super Visa medical insurance cost?